 Crystal Beach Lakeview

 Our community was originally developed in the 1960s in the City of Nepean.
-Now part of Ottawa, it is one of the city’s most desirable locations for new families.
+Now part of Ottawa, it is one of the city’s most desirable neighbourhoods.
+The CBLCA comprises of approximately 1200 households seen in the map below.

-The Crystal Beach Lakeview Community Association (CBLCA) is a volunteer organization elected by the community.
-The Association's objectives are to promote and protect the interests and quality of life of the residents of the Crystal Beach Lakeview community, in accordance with the constitution [link]:
+The Crystal Beach Lakeview Community Association (CBLCA) is a volunteer organization whose executive team is elected by the community.
+The association’s objectives are to promote and protect the interests and quality of life of the residents of the Crystal Beach Lakeview community, in accordance with its constitution :

 - to act as a community spokesperson and advocate in promoting and protecting the interests of the community;